klezi10/random-password-generator/README.md

 - CSS Grid
 - Vanilla JavaScript

-UI design provided by Scrimba.
+Coded from the Figma design provided by Scrimba.

 ### What I learned